davidstone/concurrent/reference.md

 `container_type` must model the [Swappable](http://en.cppreference.com/w/cpp/concept/Swappable) and [MoveConstructible](http://en.cppreference.com/w/cpp/concept/MoveConstructible) concepts.
 The behavior is undefined if `using std::swap; swap(container, storage);` calls any member functions on this queue object.

-### `container_type pop_all(boost::chrono::duration<Rep, Period> timeout, container_type storage = container_type{})`
+### `container_type pop_all(std::stop_token token, std::chrono::time_point<Clock, Duration> timeout, container_type storage = container_type{})`

 #### Definition

+Blocks until there is data in the queue, a stop request is made, or `timeout` is reached.
+Returns all messages in the queue.
+After this call, the queue's internal container is equal to the original value of `storage`.

+This function may block beyond `timeout` due to scheduling or resource contention delays.

+#### Requirements

+`container_type` must model the [Swappable](http://en.cppreference.com/w/cpp/concept/Swappable) and [MoveConstructible](http://en.cppreference.com/w/cpp/concept/MoveConstructible) concepts.
+The behavior is undefined if `using std::swap; swap(container, storage);` calls any member functions on this queue object.

+### `container_type pop_all(std::chrono::duration<Rep, Period> timeout, container_type storage = container_type{})`

+#### Definition

 Blocks until there is data in the queue or `timeout` time has passed.
 Returns all messages in the queue.
 After this call, the queue's internal container is equal to the original value of `storage`.

-This overload will only return an empty container if `timeout` time has passed and there is still no data in the queue.
+A steady clock is used to measure the duration.
+This function may block for longer than `timeout` due to scheduling or resource contention delays.

+#### Requirements

+`container_type` must model the [Swappable](http://en.cppreference.com/w/cpp/concept/Swappable) and [MoveConstructible](http://en.cppreference.com/w/cpp/concept/MoveConstructible) concepts.
+The behavior is undefined if `using std::swap; swap(container, storage);` calls any member functions on this queue object.

+### `container_type pop_all(std::stop_token token, std::chrono::duration<Rep, Period> timeout, container_type storage = container_type{})`

+#### Definition

+Blocks until there is data in the queue, a stop request is made, or `timeout` time has passed.
+Returns all messages in the queue.
+After this call, the queue's internal container is equal to the original value of `storage`.

 A steady clock is used to measure the duration.
 This function may block for longer than `timeout` due to scheduling or resource contention delays.